artmedland/IgnaviorLauncher/README.md

 ## Future plans

 - Manifest extensions: sizes, hashes and mirror hosts
-- Secrets: Password protection for internal-sensitivity files, with robust secret preservation and retrieval
-- Patcher: Implement the Python-based patcher that was used for testing
-- xDelta: bundle the xdelta diff tool with the program
 - Self-Updater: The launcher itself is added as an entry in the manifest, containing (sequential or absolute) patches and self-applying updates automatically while running
 - Changelog: Display hosted markdown files in the correct WPF panel
-- UI updates: ship font styling, and allow for more robust customization, fix bugs, procedural icons etc.
+- UI updates: ship font styling, and allow for more robust customization, fix bugs, icon fallbacks etc
 - Offline: manifest caching, and if connection fails, enable Play button with currently installed version, even without updates
-- Downloads: Progress bars, pausing and resuming, etc.
+-

 # Installation

-Currently, in the proof-of-concept version, there are no official releases.
-Clone the project and build it, if you want.
+The project is currently in its beta phase.
+Be aware that the program may contain many bugs and issues.
+Only the Windows 10 and 11 operating systems are officially supported.

+To download, navigate to the [Releases](https://github.com/puuhapake/IgnaviorLauncher/releases) section of this repository and download the zip file, extract it and run the executable.
+A more straightforward installation experience has been planned.

 # For developers

 ## Adding a new game
 1. Build the base version of the game
 2. Add the files to a `.rar` archive
+   - optionally, password-protect the archive with the universal password
-3. Upload the archive to the host and any relevant mirrors
+4. Upload the archive to the host and any relevant mirrors
-4. Copy the direct download URL of the file(s)
+5. Copy the direct download URL of the file(s)
-5. Add an entry to `manifest.json`:
+6. Add an entry to `manifest.json`:
    - Choose a unique identifier string
    - Set `name` to the display name of the game
    - Set `latest` to an integer representing the current latest version (e.g. `1`)
    - Set the values for `base`, including `version` and the `url`.
-6. Create a changelog markdown file for the version, and place it in `changelogs/{game_id}/{version_integer}.md` of the file host
+7. Create a changelog markdown file for the version, and place it in `changelogs/{game_id}/{version_integer}.md` of the file host
+8. Add an icon for the game, and place it in `/icons/` of the file host
-7. Upload the updated manifest and changelog(s).
+9. Upload the updated manifest and changelog(s).
 Now, the launcher will show the new game.

 ## Adding an update to an existing game
 1. Build the new version of the game
-2. Generate patches using the provided patcher, or an external xdelta3 build
+2. Generate patches using [the provided patcher](https://github.com/puuhapake/IgnaviorLauncher_patcher), or an external xdelta3 build
 3. Archive the patch folder into a `.rar` archive
+   - optionally, password-protect the archive with the universal password
-4. Upload the patch to the host
+5. Upload the patch to the host
-5. Update `manifest.json`:
+6. Update `manifest.json`:
    - Add a new entry to the `patches` array with definitions for `from` (the old version), `to` (the updated version) and `url`
    - Increment the `latest` field to the new version
-6. Add a changelog markdown for the new version, and place it in `changelogs/{game_id}/{latest_version}.md`
+7. Add a changelog markdown for the new version, and place it in `changelogs/{game_id}/{latest_version}.md`
-7. Upload the updated manifest and changelog(s).
+9. Upload the updated manifest and changelog(s).
 Now, the launcher will retrieve the update(s) and apply them sequentially.

 # License

 License terms have not yet been finalized.
-All rights reserved.
+All rights reserved, except for external programs and libraries, such as `xdelta3`, `7-Zip`, `Inno` or `SharpCompress`.

 ## Liability